its-fonsy/lyrpy/README.md

 ## Introduction
-lyrpy is a terminal application to display the lyric of a song played on the `mpd server`.
-It's based on `Python3` and `ncurses` and has the ability to highlight the verse that is being singed.
+lyrpy is a terminal application that displays the lyric of a song played by `mpd` or `cmus`.
+It's based on `python3` and `ncurses` and has the ability to highlight the verse that is being singed.

 ![lyrpy](doc/img/lyrpy.gif)

-## Requirements

-+ GNU Linux as Operative System
-+ `mpd` package installed
-+ `python3.8` (or greater) and `pip`

 ## Installation
-Clone the repo and run the installer.
+To install `lyrpy` you first need to clone this repo

 	$ git clone https://github.com/its-fonsy/lyrpy
 	$ cd lyrpy

-To install for everyone
+Then you can install it for everyone

 	$ sudo python3 setup.py install

-for just you
+or just for you

 	$ python3 setup.py install --user

+## Setup
+After the installation you have to set and environment variable with the path of all your lyrics files

+	$ export LYRICS_DIR="/full/path/to/lyrics/dir/" >> ~/.profile
+	$ source ~/.profile

+(if you don't want to set it up then you can run `lyrpy` with the flag `-d`)

 ## Usage
 Simply run

 	$ lyrpy

-now the program will look for `.lrc` files that matches the song being played on `mpd` server.
+now the program will look for `.lrc` files that matches the song being played by the music player.

-To see how to set the lyrics directory and how to name `lrc` files correctly continue reading.

-## Lyrics Directory
-The program will search for `.lrc` files into the lyrics directory.
-The directory can be specified with the environment variable

-	export LYRICS_DIR="/full/path/to/lyrics/dir/"

-for example in the `~/.profile` or `~/.bashrc`.

-An alternative is to run the program with the flag `-d`

-	$ lyrpy -d /full/path/to/lyrics/dir/

-**IMPORTANT**: the path must be absolute and end with a `/`.
-Things like `~/music/lyric/` or `/media/music/lyric` will not work!

 ## Lyrics Files
-To match the song that is playing on the `mpd server` the files mukst be named:
+To match the song that is playing the files must be named like so

-`ARTIST - TITLE.lrc`
+	ARTIST - TITLE.lrc

-The selection of the lyric file is based on the metadata of the file playing in `mpd`. `lyrpy` show on the bottom left curner what metadata is seeing (see the image above).
+The selection of the lyric files is based on the metadata of the played song.
+`lyrpy` shows on the bottom-left the author and title of the track that is being played (see the image above).

 The `.lrc` files must be similar to this